ietf-wg-asdf/SDF/sdf.md

 ## sdfObject

-The sdfObject keyword denotes a group of zero or more Object definitions.
-Object definitions may contain or include definitions of Properties, Actions, Events declared for the Object, as well as data types (sdfData group) to be used in this or other Objects.
+The sdfObject keyword denotes a group of zero or more sdfObject definitions. sdfObject definitions may contain or include definitions of Properties, Actions, Events declared for the sdfObject, as well as data types (sdfData group) to be used in this or other sdfObjects.

 The qualities of an sdfObject include the common qualities, additional qualities are shown in {{sdfobjqual}}.
 None of these